Installation Guide

 pip install -e package/

-And to install the test suite:
+If you plan to run tests you can install the test suite:

 pip install -e testsuite/